Bored-Leaf/Bored-Leaf/README.md

             as you type (Maybe only takes a couple seconds worth of text?).
 Camera also moves around smoothly (Maybe more erratically the faster you type?).
 Maybe instead of flat objects, use particles and trails to fill in the space?
+        - One that will serve as the github pages webpage to host my portfolio projects.
 -->